Connor Wong Player Props: Red Sox vs. Rockies

 - The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.12).
+- The Rockies have a 5.11 team ERA that ranks 29th among all league pitching staffs.

-- The Rockies surrender the fifth-most home runs in baseball (88 total, 1.3 per game).
+- Rockies pitchers combine to give up 90 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- Anderson gets the start for the Rockies, his sixth of the season.
-He is 0-0 with a 2.25 ERA and 19 strikeouts in 32 2/3 innings pitched.
+- Gomber (4-5) gets the starting nod for the Rockies in his 14th start of the season.
+He has a 7.57 ERA in 60 2/3 innings pitched, with 39 strikeouts.

-- His most recent appearance came on Thursday against the San Francisco Giants, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent time out on Saturday, the left-hander tossed four innings against the San Diego Padres, allowing seven earned runs while surrendering 11 hits.

-- The 35-year-old has amassed an ERA of 2.25, with 5.3 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .219 batting average against him.
+- The 29-year-old has a 7.57 ERA and 5.8 strikeouts per nine innings across 13 games this season, while giving up a batting average of .319 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.